niteshkumarsaini/Cashfree-Integration/README.md

 The application provides a comprehensive set of APIs for integrating with third-party services.
 The API documentation can be found at `http://localhost:8080/api/docs`

 ## 👤 Author
-The Cashfree Payment Gateway was developed by [Your Name].
+The Cashfree Payment Gateway was developed by Nitesh Kumar Saini.

-## 📝 License
-The Cashfree Payment Gateway is licensed under the [License Name].
-See the LICENSE file for more information.